Lifetime policy reuse and the importance of task capacity: Experiment setup

 In this experiment, tasks are presented in a random sequence from a uniform random distribution, with each task sequence providing a unique order.
 To account for the variability in the experiments due to the stochasticity in the actions selected by the reinforcement learner, as well as the random task presentation, the learners are evaluated based on 27 independent runs.
 Each independent run consists of 40.5 million time steps and corresponds to a unique task sequence.
 Each task sequence consists of 675 task-blocks.
 Each task-block consists of 60,000 time steps, or at least 300 episodes, of the same given task.
 With 27 unique tasks, this allows on average 25 blocks per task.
 Each episode takes at most 200 time steps, depending on the success of the learner.
 To minimise the effects of task order, the tasks are spread evenly between the different task sequences, as is illustrated in Figure \ref{fig: experiment-sets}.

-\paragraph{18-task POcman POMDP domain} In the 18-task POcman POMDP domain, reinforcement learners interact with an environment that contains an object of interest and has an unknown grid-world topology.
-The domain includes varying transition dynamics, varying reward functions, and partial observability.
+\paragraph{18-task POcman POMDP domain} In the 18-task POcman POMDP domain, reinforcement learners interact with 18 tasks each of which contains an object of interest and has an unknown grid-world topology.
+While the smaller state space reduces the number experiences required, the lifelong learning domain is extremely challenging due to including varying transition dynamics, varying reward functions, and partial observability.

-The domain consists of 18 unique tasks, each of which is parametrised by properties of the object of interest and the grid-world topology.
-Small-scale grid-world topologies, with small state and observation spaces, are used; this limits the computational expense and allows the partially observable problems to be learned within a fairly limited number of experiences.
-The grid-world topologies correspond to the cheese-maze \citep{McCallum1995}, Sutton's maze as mentioned in \citep{Schmidhuber1999} and a 9-by-9 version of the partially observable pacman (POcman) \citep{Veness2011}.